xaur/writings/posts/201910xx-additional-marketing-strategies.md

 As of writing, DuckDuckGo search for "sound money" has [Beam](https://medium.com/beam-mw/why-beam-is-sound-money-b2d956f18efc) as 8th result.

-## Allocate funds for experiments

-A few recent proposals have showed the barriers to funding even tiny ideas and inefficiency in utilizing the attention of stakeholders.

-I suggest to allocate a small 3-6 month budget that could try small things flexibly and quickly.
-With good oversight and reporting, it can shut down bad ideas quickly and stay prudent.

 ## At all times, don't panic

 We should keep our heads cool at any price.
 I'm not saying Ditto or Marketing 2019 is doing useless work or is overpriced.
 I just don't know.
 All I see is we need _more_ to move this old trend where Decred is some obscure tech brilliance.